Daniel224455/ArmCord/README.md

 ## Where can I find the source code?
 - The source code is on [GitHub](https://github.com/Daniel224455/DHCord).

+# Change Splash
+## To change the splash before building, go to src\splash.
+Replace the line 21, which should contain `<source src="` to any video URL.
+# Features

 # Credits
 - [ArmCord UI design, branding, and a few features](https://github.com/kckarnige)